Passive Income by Renting Farm Land

 Leasing the Property

-So the real question in this passive income article is, “How much does farm land lease out for?”
-According to Jim Ochterski of Cornell University, a property owner can charge approximately 4% of the land’s value to the local farmers.
+So the real question in this passive income article is, “How much can farmland can be leased out for?”
+According to Jim Ochterski of Cornell University, a property owner can charge approximately 4% of the land’s value to the local farmers that are interested in using your farmland.
 This percentage is meant to cover the property tax as well as the insurance needed for the property, plus a little extra for a profit.

 Future Value of the Property

-Property is really a wonderful thing to own.
-If the real estate market is up, or if the city is expanding into your area, your property value could severely increase over years.
-Plus, it’s a nice hedge against inflation.
-If we kept our money in a savings account yielding practically no interest, our purchasing power would go down as the price of food and clothing went up.
-However, by owning property, our purchasing power remains the same (at least) since the value of the land increases along with the rise in the cost of the essentials.
+Property like a land is a beautiful thing to own.
+If the real estate market is up, or if the city is expanding into your area, your property value could severely increase over the years.
+Plus, it’s an excellent hedge against inflation.
+If we keep our money in a savings account yielding practically no interest, our purchasing power would go down as the price of food and clothing went up.
+However, by owning property like farm land, our purchasing power remains the same (at least) since the value of the land increases along with the rise in the cost of the essentials materials or goods.

 Is It Worth It?